Memorable Manitobans: Robert “Bob” Jacob (1879-1944)

 Born at Baltensborough, Somersetshire, England, son of John Jacob and Ellen Kate Lutley, brother of Albert E. Jacob, he came to Gladstone in 1892.
 He was educated there and at St. John’s College (class of 1901).
 He was proud that he had worked his way through school, as a farmhand and as an apprentic printer at the Gladstone Age.
 He then articled to a Gladstone lawyer, Thomas Morton, was called to the Manitoba Bar in 1906 and practised law at Winnipeg in partnership with A. E. Moore, later Jacob and Morton.

 On 20 August 1907, he married Margaret Morton (1881-1928), daughter of Thomas Lewis Morton, and subsequently had four children: Helen Mary Margaret Jacob (1908-?), John Robert Morton “Jack” Jacob (1911-1981), Honora Elisabeth Jacob (1913-?, wife of William George Reid), and Thomas Jacob (1921-?).
 He was a footballer, golfer (member of the Assiniboine Golf Club and Elmhurst Golf and Country Club, President of the Canadian Golf Association), and lawn bowler (member, St. John’s Lawn Bowling Club and founder of the Manitoba Lawn Bowling Association).
-He was also a curler, serving two terms as President of the Manitoba Curling Association (1926-1927).
+He was also a curler, serving as President of the St. John’s Curling Club (1913-1914) and two terms as President of the Manitoba Curling Association (1926-1927, 1937-1938).
 He was a member of the AF & AM (King Edward Lodge).

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.